Yasasvani/Data-Science-Assignments/Assignment_9/README.md

 # PCA
 # Wine Clustering Analysis

-This project explores clustering techniques applied to a wine dataset.
+This Project explores clustering techniques applied to a wine dataset.
 The primary goals are to:

 1. Perform Exploratory Data Analysis (EDA) to understand the dataset's characteristics.
 2. Apply Principal Component Analysis (PCA) for dimensionality reduction.